markbailey/promotigo-competition-winners/README.md

 ### Concurrently run Server and Client apps

-To run the server and clients apps concurrently enter the following command in the console from the projects root directory.
+To run the server and client apps concurrently enter the following command in the console from the projects root directory.

 `npm start`